Subject + to be (Present Simple) + Gerund + Object

 NOTE: As the present continuous uses to be as an auxiliary verb it is possible to use contractions in both positive and negative forms.

-Contractions are common in spoken English but formal and written English it is recommended to use full structures.
+Contractions are common in spoken English but in formal and written English it is recommended to use full structures.

 Apart from the spelling exceptions below verbs in the gerund form are regular